james-ransom/temporal-prometheus-datadog-metrics/datadog/Readme.md

 ## Step 2.
 Get the network ID

+In the parent directions, you ran `docker network create temporal-network`.
+We need to get the network id for this network.

 In this case the id will be 17d3ef8f14fb
 ```
 # docker network ls | grep temp